10 Best Places to See Cherry Blossoms in Tokyo

 Where is the best place for cherry blossom in Tokyo?

-Tokyo’s most famous and popular cherry blossom viewing spot is in Nakameguro River, Ueno, Chidorigafuchi Park, Sumida Park and Shinjuku National Park.
+Tokyo’s most famous and popular cherry blossom viewing spots are in Nakameguro River, Ueno, Chidorigafuchi Park, Sumida Park, and Shinjuku National Park.